angie-acho0697/ndis_rag/README.md

 The system can be configured through `config.yaml`.
 Note that I have created the system on a subset of data.
 You can specify the files you want the system to be based on in here under the `file_patterns` parameter.
 If you want to create the rag system on all datasets, you will need to do further fine tuning with a much more powerful machine, and remove or comment out the `file_patterns` parameter.

+Also due to the same machine constraint, I have reduced my search space to look at NSW Central Coast only.
+Uou can adjust this using the `state_filter` and 'srvc_dstrct_filter` under `config.yaml`.

 ```yaml
 ollama_path: "path/to/ollama"